TL;DR

 Leveraging SysRq Magic Keys

 is used when your Linux server becomes unresponsive, and traditional reboot methods do not work.
 This method allows you to switch the keyboard to raw mode, send signals to processes, sync file systems, and remount them in read-only mode before triggering the reboot.
-Follow these steps:
+Follow these steps to restart Linux server:

 - Press and hold the